 Come up with a strong statement that conveys your USP.
 Talk to five or ten potential customers to get their feedback on the different ways you are positioning your brand.

 The results of these interviews should help you to choose the best positioning statement.
 You should also choose the single most compelling reason for that positioning.

 How to communicate your USP

 Your USP should be driving the development of your company and your marketing strategy, whether you are creating a website or a logo or embarking on an online advertising campaign.
 Always ask yourself if your image and activity clearly communicates the benefit you are offering.

-It's not advisable to change your USP too often but it is important to keep it fresh.
-Watch out for any shifts in trends or competitors that cause consumers to view you and your USP differently.
+It's not advisable to change your USP too often, but it is important to keep it fresh.
+Watch out for any shifts in trends or competitors that could undermine your USP.

 - Make a list of what you know about your target audience.

 - Make a list of all the needs that your product or service could meet - these attributes are all potential USPs for your business.

 - Screen these USPs against trends and competitors.
 Now remove the USPs that are already being well met by competitors.
 Don't forget that your USP is a unique selling proposition so you are looking for a gap in the market.